Spleen (Chinese medicine): In the context of the zang-fu concept

 Its associated body fluid is saliva.

-The Spleen's function (i.e., the Spleen-qì) is said to be strongest between 9 and 11am.
+The Spleen's holding function (i.e., the Spleen-qì) is said to be strongest between 9 and 11am.

 When the Spleen is functioning well, digestion will be good, the muscles will be strong and circulation will be efficient.
-Dysfunction of the Spleen typically presents as diarrhea, malnutrition, edema, weak/atrophic muscles, greasy taste in the mouth, or excessive bleeding.
-The Spleen is especially weakened by the Pathogenic Factor Dampness.
+Dysfunction of the Spleen typically presents as diarrhea, malnutrition, edema, weak/atrophic muscles, greasy taste in the mouth, or excessive bleeding and prolapse.
+The Spleen is especially weakened by Damp one of the Six Excesses and overthinking.